 Under the applicable PRC regulations, "domestic individuals" (including both PRC residents and non-PRC residents who reside in the PRC for a continuous period of not less than one year, excluding the foreign diplomatic personnel and representatives of international organizations) who participate in employee stock plans or stock option plans of an overseas publicly-listed company are required to register with SAFE and complete certain other procedures.
-If a domestic individual participates in any stock incentive plan of an overseas listed company, a qualified PRC domestic agent, which can be the PRC subsidiaries of such overseas listed company, shall, among other things, file, on behalf of such individual, an application with SAFE to conduct the SAFE registration with respect to such stock incentive plan, and obtain approval for an annual allowance with respect to the foreign exchange conversion in connection with the stock purchase or stock option exercise.
+If a domestic individual participates in any stock incentive plan of an overseas listed company, a qualified PRC domestic agent, which can be the PRC subsidiaries of such overseas listed company. shall, among other things, file, on behalf of such individual, an application with SAFE to conduct the SAFE registration with respect to such stock incentive plan, and obtain approval for an annual allowance with respect to the foreign exchange conversion in connection with the stock purchase or stock option exercise.
 Such PRC individuals' foreign exchange income received from the sale of stocks and dividends distributed by the overseas listed company and any other income shall be fully remitted into a collective foreign currency account in the PRC opened and managed by the PRC domestic agent before distribution to such individuals.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulatory Matters-SAFE Regulation of Stock Incentive Plan."
 We and our employees who are "domestic individuals" participating in stock incentive plans are subject to these regulations.
 Our share incentive plans had been registered with SAFE when we became a public company listed on the New York Stock Exchange.
-We cannot assure you, however, that we will be able to complete relevant registration for new employees may be subject to fines and other legal or administrative sanctions.
+We cannot assure you, however, that we will be able to complete relevant registration for new employees who participate in our share incentive plans in the future, in a timely manner or at all.
+If we or such employees fail to comply with these regulations, we or such employees may be subject to fines and other legal or administrative sanctions.